manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-configure-network-env/prepare-setup/prepare-setup.md

 ### Prerequisites

 This lab assumes you have -
- - An Oracle Free Tier or Paid Cloud account
+ -   An Oracle Cloud account

 ## Task 1: Download Oracle Resource Manager (ORM) stack zip file